FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/announcing-lotus-our-first-alternate-filecoin-implementation.md

 - **Mining.** Miners can now start mining on the lotus devnet and start earning storage power. **lotus** has also implemented multiple sector sizes, so miners with many different storage configurations can mine on the network. **lotus** integrates with [**rust-fil-proofs**](https://github.com/filecoin-project/rust-fil-proofs/), so miners can submit _Proofs-of-Spacetime_ on schedule in order to avoid being slashed.
 What’s more, the storage mining functionality is implemented as a separate module, so advanced miners can optimize mining processes as they wish for their particular hardware configurations.
 - **Storage.** Storage clients can create deals with miners, set up payment channels to miners, transfer data for storage, and pay miners for storing their data correctly.
 - **Retrieval.** Retrieval clients can pay to retrieve their data from storage miners (i.e. [retrieval v0](https://filecoin-project.github.io/specs/#retrieval-v0-libp2p-services)).
 - And much more!
-Check out the codebase on GitHub [here](https://github.com/filecoin-project/lotus)!
+Check out the [lotus codebase on GitHub](https://github.com/filecoin-project/lotus)!

 In addition to opening the **lotus** codebase, today we are also announcing the launch of the first public **lotus** development network (devnet).
 After setting up a **lotus** node, you can connect to the devnet and begin storing data with other nodes or start mining.
 Read the [Getting Started with Lotus](https://filecoin.io/blog/announcing-lotus/#getting-started-with-lotus) section below for more details.